CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/21-speech-in-ai-foundry.md

 ## Task 2: Explore speech to text in Azure AI Foundry's Speech Playground

-In this task, you will learn how to explore speech-to-text capabilities using Azure AI Foundry's Speech Playground.
+In this task, we are using Azure AI Speech to transcribe audio into text in real time using the Speech Playground.

 Let's try out *real time speech to text* in Azure AI Foundry's Speech Playground.